musketyr/appsatori-pipes/README.md

 > class cast exceptions.

 There are always four ways how can the *node* handle its `execute` method.
-The concreate way depends if they are executed throught the *serial* or the *parallel pipe*.

 ##Run or Next